bonfa/algo-master/algo-master/summary/detail/LinkedList.md

 1. Intersection of Two Linked Lists (SOLVED_SUB_OPTIMAL -> did not get a super simple final optimization)
 2. Design Linked List (SOLVED_PERFECTLY)
 3. Remove Nth Node From End of List (SOLVED_SUB_OPTIMAL -> lost in edge cases)
+4. Remove Duplicates from Sorted List II (SOLVED_SUB_OPTIMAL -> the performance are comparable with the ideal solution but using a dummy node would improve a lot the clarity of the solution)

 # Revision List